wishonia/wishonia/README.md

 # Integration and Interoperability

-These primitives can be represented as standardized data schemas (e.g., JSON, XML, RDF) that can be stored, queried, and interlinked across disparate systems via decentralized data networks like IPFS, GUN, Ceramic, etc.
+These primitives can be represented as standardized data schemas that can be stored, queried, and interlinked across disparate systems via decentralized data networks like IPFS, GUN, Ceramic, etc.

 Existing task management or resource allocation platforms can map their internal data models to these common primitives, and publish/subscribe to relevant data streams.
 This allows different systems to coordinate on a global "task graph" without tight coupling.